jkomoros/next-file/README.md

-# Next File By Date
+# Next File

-Next File By Date is a plugin for Obsidian that allows you to navigate to the next or previous file within the current folder, by file creation date.
+Next File is a plugin for Obsidian that allows you to navigate to the next or previous file within the current folder, by file creation date.

 ## Features
 This plugin adds two commands, which you can run from the command pane or by assigning a hotkey.
 Both commands operate relative to the active pane's current file.